ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Claims Header Parameter {#claimsDef}

-A JSON Proof Token or CBOR Proof Token assigns each playload a claim name.
+A JSON Proof Token or CBOR Proof Token assigns each payload a claim name.
 Payloads MUST each have a negotiated and understood claim name within the application context.
 The simplest solution to establish payload claim names is as an ordered array that aligns with the ordering